 History of American Gut

 The American Gut Project, an Earth Microbiome Project study co-founded by Dr. Rob Knight and Jeff Leach, is the world’s largest crowd-funded citizen science project in existence.
-As of October 2015, the project contributions from over 6,500 participants surpassed $1 million on Fundrazr.
+As of early 2017, the project contributions from over 10,000 participants surpassed $2 million.
 American Gut was conceived during the summer of 2012 when co-founder Jeff Leach was in Australia exploring the possibility of mapping the gut microbes of Aboriginal Australians and planning a microbiome project among hunter-gatherers in East Africa.
 Frustrated with no simple and cost-effective way for a members of the general public to know their own microbes – and the need for large data sets to compare African and possibly aboriginal microbes to those of people living in Westernized cultures – Jeff approached co-founder Rob Knight (then at the University of Colorodao Boulder) about the possibility of using crowd funding as a means to build large, public data sets.
 At the time, the idea seemed a little bit crazy but with a bit of hard work on the part of Rob and others in his lab, the American Gut Project went live Thanksgiving of 2012.The American Gut Project enables participants to learn about their own body’s microbes while also contributing to the greater scientific effort to learn how the human microbiome is associated with various aspects of our health-from associations with diet to the amount of alcohol someone drinks to whether or not someone has autism or IBD.
 Because all de-identified data are made freely available, researchers from all over the world can access the data to ask questions about the microbiome and its association with a variety of health and lifestyle factors.

 American Gut co-founder, Rob Knight, is the principal investigator at the Knight Lab and is a professor in the Department of Pediatrics, with an additional appointment in the Department of Computer Science and Engineering, at the University of California San Diego.
 A New Zealand native, Rob obtained his PhD from Princeton University analyzing the evolution of the genetic code.
 Rob is also a self-taught computer programmer, and he and students and post-docs in his laboratory are responsible for developing microbiome data analysis tools and pipelines, such as UniFrac, Qiime, and Qiita, which are used by microbiome researchers the world-over.
 Rob was chosen as one of 50 Howard Hughes Medical Institute Early Career Scientists in 2009, is a Senior Editor is the ISME Journal, is a member of the Steering Committee of the Earth Microbiome Project, and is the CSO and co-founder of Biota TechnologyTM, a microbial DNA sequencing company targeting the energy market.
 Rob will also lead a new research-focused Center for Microbiome Innovation, which will be part of the new UCSD campus-wide Microbiome and Microbial Sciences Initiative, announced in October 2015.